TeachBooks/sphinx-iframes/README.md

   - sets the standard background color of non-blended iframes.
   - Any CSS string defining colors can be used, see [<color> CSS data type](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
   - Surround with `" "` for hex strings.
-  - Only visible if the content of the iframes has a transparant background.
+  - Only visible if the content of the iframes has a transparent background.
 - `iframe_width`:  `calc(100% - 2.8rem)` (_default_) or **CSS string**:
   - sets the standard width of the iframe within the parent element;
   - Any CSS string defining a width can be used, see [width CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/width).